rubrikinc/rubrik-powershell-sdk/docs/powershell/outputs/CdmSnapshot.md

   - Vmware vApp specific snapshot metadata.
 - cloudState: SnapshotCloudState
   - Cloud state of the snapshot.
+- cdmWorkloadSnapshot: CdmWorkloadSnapshot
+  - Snapshot of a Rubrik CDM workload.
 - isExpired: System.Boolean
   - Specifies whether or not the snapshot is expired.
 - snappableId: System.String